 - Releases of information signed for DU’s Health and Counseling Center and the Associate Provost’s office to consult with each other and with the treatment provider.

-After reviewing the information, the Associate Provost or his/her designee may decide:
+After reviewing the information, the Associate Provost or the Associate Provost's designee may decide:

 - to readmit the student pending the informal hearing, or